Vivitrol for Opioid and Alcohol Addiction: Side Effects, Benefits & Risks

 • Does Medicaid Cover Vivitrol?

-Florida Medicaid covers Vivitrol under FFS plans, eligible for patients aged 16 and older.
-While variations may occur depending on state regulations, you can see if your state covers it here.
+Florida Medicaid covers Vivitrol under FFS plans.
+Patients aged 16 and older are eligible.
+Variations may occur depending on state regulations.
+You can see if your state covers it here.

 • What Is the Vivitrol Free Trial Program?

 A co-pay savings program may be offered for eligible patients with a Vivitrol prescription.
-The program covers up to $500 per month of co-pay or deductible expenses.
+The program covers up to $500 monthly of co-pay or deductible expenses.

 • Does Insurance Cover Vivitrol?

 Vivitrol is listed on Florida’s preferred drug list under FFS plans through physician services.
-Individuals should speak with their insurance company or physician for additional information regarding eligibility.
+Individuals should speak with their insurance company or physician for additional eligibility information.

-clinical review demonstrated an opioid-free rate of 82% with monthly Vivitrol injections, in comparison to a 54% rate in the group taking oral medications.
-The injection formula provides consistent blood medication levels and, as a result, optimal effectiveness.
+A clinical review demonstrated an opioid-free rate of 82% with monthly Vivitrol injections.
+This is compared to a 54% rate in the group taking oral medications.
+The injection formula provides consistent blood medication levels, offering optimal effectiveness.

-Another review found that clients achieved a median 90% abstinence rates from 5–24 weeks, as well as a 50% reduction in cravings after using Vivitrol.
+Another review found that clients achieved a median 90% abstinence rate from 5–24 weeks.
+They also had a 50% reduction in cravings after using Vivitrol.

 View Sources